 Christie joined Royal Roads in 2009, after seven years working at Zayed University in the United Arab Emirates where he was director of global studies and supervised the social science internship program.
-He is a senior associate member of St. Antony’s College, Oxford University and has been a visiting professor at Oxford University, the University of Stellenbosch in South Africa, the Institute of Southeast Asian Studies in Singapore and universities in Sweden and Denmark.
+He is a senior associate member of St. Antony’s College, Oxford University, and has been a visiting professor at Oxford University, the University of Stellenbosch in South Africa, the Institute of Southeast Asian Studies in Singapore and universities in Sweden and Denmark as well as the Philippines and Cyprus.
 He has also conducted evaluations of human rights NGOs for the Norwegian government in Southeast Asia.